JAORMX/JAORMX.github.io/_posts/2016-08-12-freeipa-tripleo-integration-notes.markdown

 this.
 So I have a [temporary repository][temp-repo] where I'm doing the work.

-Basically what's going on there is that I made a stack that will be used on the AllNodesExtraConfig hook in tripleo.
+Basically what's going on there is that I made a stack that will be used on the [node type]ExtraConfigPre hook in tripleo.
 This stack will in turn run a script that gets an OTP, the domain managed by FreeIPA and the address or hostname of the FreeIPA server.
 With this, we first install the ipa-client package, do the enrollment, and finally get the kerberos ticket.
+Also, since we need to be aware of the domain when running the ipa-client installation, we check if the domain was set already, and if it isn't we set it up.
+By default we do this only for controllers, but the script can also add a hook for the computes if a flag is set.

 To use it we need to run a little script first which will generate a heat environment file that we can then use to add that stack to the hook.
 So, on